TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 We are almost done with the dynamic model elements.
 The only thing that we need now is the process noise matrix (Q).
 Because the process noise matrix contains the uncertainty we have in the dynamic model that we consider, we have to define it accordingly.
-In the static case we are sure that the user is not moving and that the receiver clock has frequency and phase errors.
+In the static case we can assume that the user is not moving and that the receiver clock has some frequency and phase errors.
 In order to fully understand this reasoning, the interested reader is advised to check the following book: *Introduction to Random Signals and Applied Kalman Filtering* by Rober Grover Brown and Patrick Y. C. Hwang.
-Therefore, the process noise matrix is:
+Therefore, the process noise matrix is approximated to be:

 .. math::
   \mathbf{Q}_k =